 The EIT Accessibility Policy establishes a priority order for accessibility compliance as follows:

 - New EIT: Any EIT that is acquired, purchased, or renewed after this Policy’s effective date.

-- Fundamental EIT: Any EIT that is significant and used in the normal course of operations at the University to support teaching, research, or administrative functions, as determined by the relevant Department in partnership with the Office of Diversity and Inclusion (ODI).
+- Fundamental EIT: Any EIT that is significant and used in the normal course of operations at the University to support teaching, research, or administrative functions, as determined by the relevant Department in partnership with the Office for Equity, Diversity, and Inclusion (OEDI).

 - Secondary EIT: Any EIT that was acquired, purchased, or renewed before this Policy’s effective date and is not Fundamental EIT.